Ken P's Today in History

 • The president of the Earth signs peace with Ambassador Kong (Donkey Kong) of planet Nintendo 64.

-• The Donkey Kong character throws barrels, climbs ladders, and the sounds of the Donkey Kong game can be heard.
+• The Donkey Kong character throws barrels, climbs ladders, and the sounds of the Donkey Kong video game can be heard.

 • The Mario character also appears, as the representative of Italy.